Free UK Delivery over £29 - Free International Delivery over £50

 L-Citrulline Supplement Powder

-L-Citrulline is a relative newcomer to the market.
-It is used to raise nitric oxide in the blood, which in turn relaxes the hardened artery walls and, in addition to lowering blood pressure, increases blood flow throughout the whole body.
+L-Citrulline is a naturally occuring amino acid produced naturally by the body but is also present in some foods such as watermelon.
+It is used to raise nitric oxide in the blood, which in turn relaxes the hardened artery walls and, in addition to lowering blood pressure, increases blood flow and oxygenation throughout the whole body.

 We recommend taking between 5-12g of L-Citrulline daily (1-2 scoops) with or without food.
 One flat measure of the scoop included is approximately 5g.
 It has a slightly bitter aftertaste but can be mixed with juice, squash or anything else you prefer.
 Note that it may take 2-4 weeks for the full benefits of L-Citrulline to become apparent, although nitric oxide production leading to increased blood flow should be noticeable within hours.

 - Do not take L-Citrullline during pregnancy or while breast-feeding.

 - Allergies or asthma: L-Citrulline can cause an allergic response or make swelling in the airways worse.

 - Low blood pressure: L-Citrulline might lower blood pressure, which could be a problem if you already have this.

 - Surgery: There is a concern that L-Citrulline might interfere with blood pressure control during and after surgery.
 Stop taking L-Citrulline at least 2 weeks before scheduled surgery.

 - As always, you should consult your GP is you have any concerns about taking any supplements.